-A Theme is a color scheme governed by CSS that's applied to a website to control its aesthetic look.
-Using the Theme Editor, you can create and manage unlimited color Themes, or insert third-party code, that can be applied to your main site (and any Microsites).
+A Theme is a color scheme governed by CSS that's applied to a website to control its look.
+Using the Theme Editor, you can create and manage unlimited color Themes, or insert third-party code, that can be applied to your main Community site (and any Microsites).

-WARNING: Never delete a theme that is being used and do NOT delete your mobile theme.
+WARNING: Never delete a Theme that is being used and do not delete your mobile theme.

-Accessing the Theme Editor
+Access the Theme Editor

 - Click Admin in the Webmaster Links menu.